 Research Reagents and Scientific Instruments

-In September 2005, Takara Bio acquired Clontech Laboratories, Inc. Whereas Takara Bio's strength lies in the field of genetic engineering, including enzymes for genetic engineering and PCR-related technologies, Clontech is strong in the field of cell biology, including systems for viral gene delivery, as well as systems for the regulated gene expression.
-Combining Clontech products with Takara Bio products has greatly expanded the product lineup of research reagents.
+In September 2005, Takara Bio acquired United States-based Clontech Laboratories, Inc. Whereas Takara Bio's strength lies in the field of genetic engineering, including enzymes for genetic engineering research and PCR-related technologies, Clontech is strong in the field of cell biology, including genetic function analysis systems that use fluorescent proteins and protein interaction analysis systems.
+Combining Clontech products with Takara Bio products has greatly expanded Takara Bio's product lineup of research reagents.

-Next-generation sequencing system
+Next-generation sequencing systems

-Contract Research Services
+1. Contracted Research Services

 Takara Bio will continue to offer innovative new services, keeping up with rapid technological innovation in biotechnology research.